top of page

 Data Transparency and the Democratization of Analysis

 The affordability of healthcare in New York is a complicated topic.
 Given the vast differences in the cost of healthcare depending on income and age, the threshold question of healthcare affordability is, “affordable for whom?”
-The affordability of healthcare in New York needs to be addressed in terms of three distinct groups – individuals, taxpayers, and employers.
+The affordability of healthcare in New York needs to be addressed in terms of the burden on three distinct groups – individuals, taxpayers, and employers.
 Within the category of individuals, there are another three distinct groups – individuals receiving publicly funded healthcare, individuals purchasing individual health insurance policies, and individuals with employer-sponsored coverage.
 In addressing the question of healthcare affordability for these distinct groups and categories, one of the challenges is the way data is presented, which typically is based on averages that can easily obscure the actual experience of those who fall on the wrong side of the median.
 The crisis of affordability may well be beyond the capacity of government at any level to solve, much less the capacity of any individual state.
 But it is a challenge that must be managed even if it cannot be solved.

 Financial Sustainability of Safety Net and Community Hospitals

 The financial performance of safety net and community hospitals has deteriorated significantly since 2019, the year before the COVID-19 pandemic began.
 Changes in technology and business models have enabled many more procedures to be performed outside of the hospital.
-This shift in site of service is being reinforced by insurance payer policies that condition reimbursement on the service being delivered in a less expensive outpatient setting.
+This shift in site of service is being reinforced by policies that condition reimbursement on the service being delivered in a less expensive outpatient setting.

 At the same time, hospital expenses have been rising inexorably.
-The workforce shortage among nurses has led to a surge in temporary staffing agency costs.
+The workforce shortage among clinical and support staff has led to a surge in temporary staffing agency costs.
 Nursing homes have reduced admissions due to their own workforce shortages, which has increased the number of patients who cannot be discharged from the hospital even though they no longer require an acute level of care.
 The structural financial challenge is that the fixed costs of operating an acute care hospital represent a large percentage of the total cost, and total expenses do not adjust commensurately with declining patient volume relative to the conditions described.

 Access to Dental and Oral Care

-Maximizing the Healthcare Workforce
+The Healthcare Workforce